Frequently asked questions

 Whether written out, or improvised, there are techniques and conventions that apply to different styles, periods and genres - this is part of what the tuition will cover, as well as offering advice, examples, guidelines and encouragement to you to build on your own knowledge and experience.

-If I read / don't read, how will I cope?
+If I don’t read music, how will I cope?

-It has to be admitted that in recent years the majority of attendees at HISS are able to read.
-However, the folk classes with Hazel Askew and John Dipper are always directed at non-readers learning by ear.
+HISS has always catered for those who play or sing by ear, although in recent years most attendees have been able to read music.
+Our folk classes with Hazel Askew and John Dipper are always directed at non-readers learning by ear.

 Do I need to bring my own music?